MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 New-BcContainerTenant -tenantId "additional" -applicationInsightsKey "11111111-2222-3333-4444-555555555555"
 ```

-## Troubleshooting setup of telemetry
+## Troubleshooting telemetry setup

-If you have setup telemetry but do not get any data in [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], then take a look at these common mistakes that others have done.
+If you set up telemetry but don't get any data in [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], then take a look at these common mistakes that others have made.

 1. Check that you have used the correct [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] connection string.
 1. Check that you enabled telemetry in the correct environment.
-1. (only for on-premises) Check that network traffic from BC to AI is not blocked by firewall or some software that is filtering outgoing calls to the ingestion endpoint.
+1. (Only for on-premises) Check that network traffic from [!INCLUDE [prod_short](../includes/prod_short.md)]  to [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] isn't blocked by a firewall or some software that is filtering outgoing calls to the ingestion endpoint.
-1. (only for on-premises) Similar to checking network traffic, check if you block DNS to lookup Azure resources.
+1. (Only for on-premises) Similar to checking network traffic, check if you block DNS to lookup Azure resources.
-1. (only for on-premises) Did you restart NSTs after enabling telemetry?
+1. (Only for on-premises) Did you restart [!INCLUDE [server](../includes/server.md)] unstances after enabling telemetry?

 ## Assign a telemetry ID to users